 Satisfactory evidence may include the syllabus of initial training or a letter from a previous commercial operator.
-The letter of recognition from the CAA would clearly state that the CAA recognises the initial training for cabin crew duties on San Marino registered aircraft.
+[The attestation from the CAA would clearly state that the CAA recognises the initial training for cabin crew duties on San Marino registered aircraft.]